Nyai Roro Kidul

-In its development, people tend to equate Nyi Roro Kidul with Kanjeng Ratu Kidul, although in Kejawen belief, Nyi Roro Kidul is a loyal subordinate of Kanjeng Ratu Kidul.
+Some equate Nyi Roro Kidul with Kanjeng Ratu Kidul, although in Kejawen belief, Nyi Roro Kidul is a loyal subordinate of Kanjeng Ratu Kidul.

-Nyi Roro Kidul's position as the Phantom Queen of Java is a popular motif in folklore and mythology, as well as being associated with the beauty of Sundanese princesses.
+Nyi Roro Kidul's position as the Phantom Queen of Java is a popular motif in folklore and mythology, and is also associated with the beauty of Sundanese princesses.

 Etymology

-Nyi Roro Kidul is also known by various names that reflect different stories of her origins, legends, mythology, and hereditary stories.
+Nyi Roro Kidul is known by various names, reflecting the different stories of her origin, legends, myths, and hereditary stories.
 She is commonly called by the names Ratu Laut Selatan and Gusti Kanjeng Ratu Kidul.
-According to Javanese customs, the use of honorific such as Nyai, Kanjeng, and Gusti to refer to her is essential for the sake of politeness.
+According to Javanese customs, honorifics, such as Nyai, Kanjeng, and Gusti, are used to refer her for the sake of politeness.

-Sometimes people also refer to her as Nyai Loro Kidul.
-Javanese loro is a homograph for "two - 2" and "pain, suffering".
-While Javanese of rara (or roro) means "girl".
-A Dutch orthographer predicted a change from the old Javanese roro to the new Javanese loro, resulting in a change in meaning from "beautiful girl" to "sick person".
+Sometimes, people also refer to her as Nyai Loro Kidul.
+Javanese loro is a homograph for "two", "pain" or "suffering".
+While the Javanese of rara (or roro) means "girl".
+A Dutch orthographer predicted a change from the old Javanese Roro to the new Javanese loro, resulting in a change in meaning from "beautiful girl" to "sick person".

 Origin and history

-Sundanese people know a legend about the spiritual ruler of the Southern Sea in the form of a beautiful woman called Nyi Rara Kidul.
-The legend originated from the Sunda Kingdom Pajajaran of the 15th century is older than that of the Islamic Mataram Kingdom of the 18th century.
+The legend of Nyi Rara Kidul originates from the Sunda Kingdom Pajajaran of the 15th century and is older than that of the Islamic Mataram Kingdom of the 18th century.
 However, research into the cultural anthropology of the Javanese and Sundanese peoples suggests that the legend of Java's Queen of the Southern Sea may have originated from a much older prehistoric animistic belief, a pre-Hindu-Buddhist goddess of the southern ocean.
-The fierce Indian Ocean waves of Java's southern coast, its storms and sometimes tsunamis, may have evoked a sense of reverence and fear for the forces of nature, which came to be regarded as the spiritual realm of the gods and ancestors inhabiting the southern seas led by their queen, a goddess, later identified as Ratu Kidul.
+The fierce Indian Ocean waves of Java's southern coast, its storms and sometimes tsunamis, may have evoked a sense of reverence and fear for the forces of nature, which came to be regarded as the spiritual realm of the gods and ancestors inhabiting the southern seas, led by their queen, a Goddess, later identified as Ratu Kidul.